mmcdole/gofeed/README.md

 }
 ```

-Next you must configure your `gofeed.Parser` to utilize the new `gofeed.
-Translator` :
+Next you must configure your `gofeed.Parser` to utilize the new `gofeed.Translator` :

 ```go
 feedData := `<rss version="2.0">